-Romeo wants to reconcile them, but without success.
-A battle ensues between Tybalt and Mercutio.
-Romeo tries to separate them, but Tybalt, seizing the moment, strikes Mercutio a fatal blow from under Romeo's arm.
-The death of a friend enrages Romeo.
+Romeo begs Father Lorenzo to secretly seal the alliance between him and Juliet.
+Lorenzo promises his help, hoping to reconcile the warring families of the Montagues and Capulets by this marriage.
+Juliet appears.
+Lorenzo performs the wedding ceremony.
+Mercutio, Benvolio and their friends are having fun.
+Appearing on the bridge, Tybalt notices his enemies and, drawing his sword, rushes to Mercutio.
+Romeo wants to reconcile them, but it’s impossible.
+A fight ensues between Tybalt and Mercutio.
+Romeo tries to separate them, but Tybalt, seizing the moment inflicts a mortal blow on Mercutio from under Romeo's hand.
+The death of a friend infuriates Romeo.
 Drawing his sword, he challenges Tybalt to a duel and kills him.
-The family of the murdered man, gathered at his body, swears eternal vengeance on the family of Montague.
+The relatives of the murdered man, gathered at his body, swear eternal revenge on the Montagues family.

-Verona cemetery.
+Cemetery in Verona.
 Romeo appears.
 He cannot take his eyes off his beloved.
 She is dead - and life has lost its meaning for him.
-Believing Juliet to be dead, Romeo drinks the poison and falls at Juliet's feet.
-Juliet wakes up to find Romeo sprawled at her feet.
-She leans toward him.
+Romeo drinks poison and falls at Juliet's feet.
+Juliet wakes up and sees Romeo prostrated at her feet.
+She leans towards him.
 The young man's lips are already cold.
-With Romeo’s dagger, Juliet stabs herself with his dagger and joins him in death.
-The Montagues and the Capulets stare in daze at the dead bodies of their children.
-They hold out their hands in silence…The long-standing feud between Montague and Capulet is ended at the cost of the lives of two lovers…
+Juliet stabs herself with Romeo's dagger.
+The Montagues and Capulets stare in a daze at the dead bodies of their children.
+Silently, they stretch out their hands to each other...
+The long-term enmity between the Montagues and the Capulets was stopped at the cost of the lives of two loving hearts.